Our secure technology and processes will stand the test of time and support future innovation and improvements. Here’s

 Improved data access

-Our customers will be able to access high-quality, better-linked data via a secure data access environment, which will ensure the right person, with the right legal basis, has access to the right data for their needs.
+Our customers can access high-quality, better-linked data via a secure Data Access Environment, which will ensure the right person, with the right legal basis, has access to the right data for their needs.
 Giving our customers access to data in this way, reduces the need for data to leave NHS Digital.

 What's more customers can take their insights to the next level by using a range of built-in analysis and visualisation tools.

 All data access is strictly managed by our existing Data Access Request Service, an Independent Group Advising on the Release of Data (IGARD) and by the Confidentiality Advisory Group (CAG).